RajatShinde3/CallMate-AI/README.md

 > ⚠️ DO NOT commit `.env` or sensitive data.
 > This repo includes a `.env.example` to help set up locally.

 ---

+## 🔐 Environment Setup

+1. Duplicate `.env.example` → rename to `.env`
+2. Fill in your API keys before running the app.

+> ⚠️ Keep your `.env` private.
+Never upload to GitHub.

+---